yash12392/tradewithpython-blogs/cknmxg7lm0ao5kos1gldg5ssa.md

 These platforms are also an excellent opportunity to learn more about the terminology used when creating algos for trading, **for example, slippage, backtest, brokerage, commission, drawdowns, etc. **

 Below is the list of platforms; I have tried to personally analyze them for you with some comments for better decision making.
 Frankly, the technology behind all of these platforms is amazing, and I envy the founders of each one of these.
 If you find any material errors in my comments, please do reach out to me to fix them.
-If I have missed any other No-Code/Low-Code platform based out of India, drop me a line, and I will analyze and add it (giving you full credit 👌)
+If I have missed any other No-Code/Low-Code platform based out of India, drop me a line, and I will analyze and add it (giving you full credit)

 > All the names in the below list have been hyperlinked to the original website; you can click on it to go there directly.